View on GitHub

 Container Engines

-DatAasee is deployed via a compose.yaml (see How to deploy), which is compatible to the following orchestration tools:
+DatAasee is deployed via a compose.yaml (see How to deploy), which is compatible to the following container and orchestration tools:

 Installation see: docs.docker.com/compose/install/